-The new G-Shock Rangeman watch was first revealed at the 35th Anniversary event in New York City and is coming in April 2018.
-The updated edition of the iconic survival series launches with two models, the black GPR-B1000-1 and khaki GPR-B1000-1B (with U.S. model numbers GPRB1000-1 and GPRB1000-1B).
+The new G-Shock Rangeman watch was first revealed at the 35th Anniversary event in New York City and will be released in April 2018.
+The updated edition of the iconic survival series launches with two models, the black GPR-B1000-1 and khaki green GPR-B1000-1B (with U.S. model numbers GPRB1000-1 and GPRB1000-1B).
 This new Rangeman has a lot to live up to as the original GW-9400 is the most popular Master of G watch and one of the most successful G-Shock models of the 2010s.
 With its unique GPS navigation features, the new Rangeman GPR-B1000 is equipped to meet expectations.

 The new Rangeman is the world’s first solar-assisted GPS navigation device and also has a Triple Sensor (alti/barometer, compass, thermometer) and Bluetooth connectivity.
 The watch has a low-temperature LCD display (-20°C, -4°F), sapphire crystal, and carbon fiber insert band for enhanced durability.
 It is water-resistant to 200 meters and like the original it is resistant to mud and dust.